If you have a food allergy, your doctor will tell you how to avoid an allergic reaction. Here are some general tips on living with food allergies.

 When you're not at home, ask what's in a food you're thinking of eating.
 Find out how the food is cooked.
 Many people find it's best to bring safe food from home or eat at home before heading out.
 If friends you're visiting or eating with don't know about your allergy, tell them in plenty of time so they can prepare.
 Don't share a drink or eating utensils with friends if they're eating foods you're allergic to, and avoid tasting any of their food.

 You also can carry a personalized "chef card."
 It details your allergies and helps restaurant staff understand how to prepare a safe meal for you.
-You can find chef cards in many different languages on food allergy websites (like FARE, the Food Allergy Research and Education).
 If the manager or owner of a restaurant seems uncomfortable about your request for safe food preparation, don't eat there.

 It may be best to avoid some types of restaurants: